Nothing in your cart

 I think competing makes you hungry for more and now I want to see what I can do with a proper training stint and more practice.
 I’m keen to work hard and improve on my own efforts and get even stronger.

-Thanks for joining me on this three-part blog series, I hope it’s been beneficial for any aspiring powerlifters or strong girls out there!
-Please leave any questions below and I will answer them.
+Thanks for joining me on this three-part blog series.
+I hope it’s been beneficial for any aspiring powerlifters or strong girls out there!

 Just have fun!
-It’s an awesome sport and fun event so just go and enjoy yourself.
+It’s an awesome sport and fun event, so go and enjoy yourself.

 For more reading on powerlifting for women have a look at this article on the benefits of powerlifting for women.